armthethinker/personal-site/projects/elementary.md

 {% include media-img-xl.html
    url="exictos-affinity.jpg"
-   caption="We took our 549 interview notes and placed them on the wall, grouping notes by their conceptual nearness. after we had groups of between four and nine notes, we create blue notes that describe the group.
+   caption="We took our 549 interview notes and placed them on the wall, grouping notes by their conceptual nearness.
+After we had groups of between four and nine notes, we create blue notes that describe the group.
 We then group blue notes under pink notes which describe the blue note groups.
 Finally, we use green notes to segment our diagram into general categories.
-Once the grouping is over, we “walk the wall” by placing post its with design ideas, key insights, and questions.
+Once the grouping is over, we “walk the wall” by placing Post-Its with design ideas, key insights, and questions.
 These new notes help guide our visioning process and make sure we’re designing based on data."
 %}

 {% include p-section.html